UBC-Stat-ML/JSSBlangCode/README.txt

   - PlatedMatrixExample.bl
   - PoissonPoissonMixtureExample.bl

-Models with * require the programming language R, and packages dplyr and ggplot2.
+Models with * require the programming language R with packages dplyr and ggplot2.
 Models with ** require internet connection.

-In order to run an individual model and with arguments different to those used within the manuscript, simply navigate into the example directory and use the CLI as shown in the paper.
-'reproduction_material/example/' is the Blang project root directory, and any CLI commands should be ran from there.

 directory: PermutationExample